Shavo Odadjian: North Kingsley

-urSESSION

-In early 2008, Odadjian founded urSESSION, a virtual online art district and networking site aimed at uniting artists of all genres and styles around the world.
-The website is also founded by Odadjian's long-time friend and entertainment attorney, Narb Avedissian.
-Power 106's World Famous Wake-Up Show Sway & King Tech (also MTV resident veejay) are partners in the site, providing exclusive archived, never-before-seen footage of Eminem, Dr. Dre, and other prominent rappers when they first began in the industry.

-In early 2008, urSESSION announced The 100K Battle, a contest for the online community in which the artist with the most votes by the community won a round-trip ticket to Los Angeles to perform on Power 106's The World-Famous Wake-Up Show, along with other prizes.
+Seven Hours After Violet

+In 2024, Odadjian debuted the new band Seven Hours After Violet.
+Featuring Odadjian on bass, the band includes guitarist Michael Montoya, a.k.a.
+Morgoth Beatz and drummer Josh Johnson from the band Winds of Plague, guitarist-vocalist Alejandro Aranda, and lead vocalist Taylor Barber.
+The band made their live debut October 7, 2024, for SiriusXM, then performed their first festival appearance at the 2024 Mayhem Festival in San Bernardino, California.
+These appearances coincided with the release of the band's self-titled album on October 11, 2024.

 DJing and other projects

 In addition, Odadjian is a popular DJ in the LA area, taking part in such events as the "Rock/DJ Explosion" on March 2, 2001, at The Roxy in Hollywood, CA and collaborating with System of a Down bandmate Serj Tankian on Serart, the singer's collaboration album with multitalented Armenian musician Arto Tunçboyacıyan.
 Odadjian goes by the name DJ Tactics, and spins a wide spectrum of music spanning hip-hop, tech-house, classic rock, and metal.

 Recently, Odadjian has appeared playing as part of the backing band of George Clinton (of Parliament/Funkadelic).
 In September 2008 he appeared (playing guitar instead of bass) in a live performance on The Tonight Show with Jay Leno with Clinton.
 Odadjian also appears on Clinton's 2008 album George Clinton and His Gangsters of Love, which features many guest musicians, including Odadjian's Achozen bandmate RZA, Red Hot Chili Peppers guitarist John Frusciante, and Carlos Santana.
-He also expressed interest in pop music.

 Odadjian was executive producer for Abloom, a side project of members of Onesidezero, Snot, and Soulfly.
 Odadjian is currently mentoring the band Chameleon Conductor record their debut album.
 Odadjian's younger brother Dave Odadjian plays bass in the band, alongside his cousin Harry Markarian, who plays the guitar.

-DecompoZeR

-In September 2009, it was announced that Odadjian will be performing live as DecompoZeR in Europe in October.
-He will be accompanying Rza.
-DecompoZeR is Odadjian's producer alias.
-He announced that completed tracks are anticipated to be released in 2010, including a brand-new GraveDiggaz track featuring Frukwan aka: The Gatekeeper.
-Other collaborations include 60 Second Assassin, Killah Priest, and others.